Important Information about Spring Exams and Assessments

 If you have been ill or had other adverse circumstances which you believe have affected your assessment, this can be considered through our regulations on 'Good Cause'.

-If you want us to take such circumstances into account, you must submit a Good Cause claim through MyCampus.
-This can be in relation to:
+If you want such circumstances to be taken into account, you must submit a Good Cause claim through MyCampus.
+This can apply to:

-• an online exam submitted late for which you wish to request waiver of the ‘late’ grade ‘H’;
+- online exams submitted late for which you wish to request waiver of the ‘late’ grade ‘H’;

 The Good Cause process is explained in our 'Key FAQs for students'.